 There is some great Bac Ha accommodation or Bac Ha Homestays.
 The Ngan Nga Hotel Bac Ha has large and comfortable rooms, and the breakfast is quite delicious.

-After the craziness of Hanoi, it was a relief to get out into the countryside and enjoy Sapa.
+After the craziness of Hanoi, it was a relief to get out into the countryside and enjoy the things to do in Sapa.
 The scenery is just spectacular and meeting the Hmong hill tribe people was a pleasure.

-People predominantly visit the area for trekking in Sapa, although we also went to the colourful Hac Ba markets.
+What to do in Sapa?
+Well people predominantly visit the area for one of the Sapa trekking tours, although we also went to the colourful Hac Ba markets.
 As it is inhabited by the hill tribes, the culture is different too much of Vietnam.
 I wholeheartedly recommend Sapa Sisters if you are looking for a guide, accommodation, transport etc. Everything they do is tailored to individual requirements and the benefits all go to the local community.

-There are many different forms of accommodation in Sapa, to truly immerse yourself in the experience, I suggest a homestay in Sapa.
-For us, it was arranged as part of our two-day package and was very comfortable.
+There are many different forms of accommodation in Sapa, to truly immerse yourself in the experience, I suggest a Sapa homestay.
+If you book one of the Sapa tours you will have your accommodation arranged, as we did as part of our two-day package and was very comfortable.
 We were provided with a delicious traditional dinner and interaction with the family before falling into bed exhausted after the early morning and day of walking.

-We spent two days in Sapa, but felt we could have stayed at least one more day and spent some more time exploring the town of Sapa as well as the countryside.
+We spent two days in Sapa, but felt we could have stayed at least one more day and spent some more time exploring the Sapa town as well as the countryside.

 Sapa was the highlight of our three weeks in Vietnam.